- As low as $292/Night

 - Hotel resort

 With a landmark location right on the sand in Myrtle Beach, SeaGlass Tower™ is the ideal focal point for a beach vacation.
-Nineteen stories of suites featuring floor-to-ceiling windows ensure gorgeous vistas of the ocean and Grandiose Strand, South Carolina's famed 60-mile stretch of golden sand beaches.
+Nineteen stories of suites featuring floor-to-ceiling windows ensure striking vistas of the ocean and Grandiose Strand, South Carolina's famed 60-mile stretch of golden sand beaches.
 One-bedroom standard and deluxe suites provide a comfortable oceanside stay, with full kitchens and baths, separate living and dining areas, and cozy balconies.
-Below, the elegant beach beckons.
+Below, the gorgeous beach beckons.
 Gather shells, body surf or relax on the soft sand with a good book.
 On cloudy days, appreciate a dip in the resort's indoor pool, or relax in the hot tub overlooking the beach.

-The resort is conveniently located mins. from fashionable oceanfront attractions along the Myrtle Beach boardwalk promenade, such as Broadway at the Beach®, Myrtle Waves Water Park, the famed Myrtle Beach SkyWheel® and so much more.
+The resort is conveniently located mins. from trendy oceanfront attractions along the Myrtle Beach boardwalk promenade, such as Broadway at the Beach®, Myrtle Waves Water Park, the famed Myrtle Beach SkyWheel® and so much more.

 At the end of the day, fire up a resort grille and savor dinner al fresco, complete with ocean breezes.
 And don't forget to sample famed Lowcountry cuisine at a number of dining establishments right in town.